ibm-cloud-docs/hybrid-workloads/locations-management.md

    1. Keep the account group scoped to None to apply your allowlist to the entire enterprise.
    1. Click **Change** to scope the allowlist to a specific account group.

    To view and manage locations for an individual account, you must switch to that account.
+If an allowlist is set at the enterprise level, individual accounts can still manage their own allowlists.
+However, individual accounts can manage only locations within the enterprise allowlist.
    {: note}

 1. Filter to the deployment locations that you want to allow.